 Russian visa: Tourist

-- This is the standard Russian visa that allows entry as a tourist.
+- This is the standard visa that allows entry as a tourist.
 It is valid for 30 days and cannot be renewed.
-To obtain a Russian tourist visa, you must have confirmed accommodation for the duration of your stay in Russia.
+To obtain a tourist visa, you must have confirmed accommodation for the duration of your stay in Russia.

 Russian visa: Business

-- This is a Russian visa for those visiting the country on official or private business.
-The standard Russian business visa is valid for 90 days.
+- This is a visa for those visiting the country on official or private business.
+The standard business visa is valid for 90 days.
 There is also a Multi Russian Business visa which is valid for a year and allows multiple entries into Russia.
 Unlike the Russian tourist visa, this can be renewed upon expiration but this has to be via the organisation that provided the invitation for your business visa.
-Russian business visas can also be used for commercial visits such as attending events such as auctions.
+Business visas can also be used for commercial visits such as attending events such as auctions.

 Russian visa: Private